3M again halts PFAS production in Belgium amid more pollution problems

 3M has again halted PFAS manufacturing in Belgium after high levels of the "forever chemicals" were detected around the plant.

-Belgian authorities are investigating after discovering last week "3M was still emitting relevant amounts of PFAS into the ambient air," according to a government website translated from Dutch.
-"This emission is probably due to a leak from the process components."
+Belgian authorities are investigating after learning last week "3M was still emitting relevant amounts of PFAS into the ambient air," according to a government website translated from Dutch.
+"The PFAS emissions end up in the environment and cause additional pollution, in this case mainly in the groundwater."

-Maplewood-based 3M has pledged to phase out production of PFAS by the end of 2025, but it is still big business as the family of chemicals are used by key customers in the semiconductor and automotive industries.
+Maplewood-based 3M has pledged to phase out production of PFAS by the end of 2025, but it is still big business.
+The family of chemicals do not break down in the environment and are used by key customers in the semiconductor and automotive industries.

+Through the first half of the year, 3M's PFAS sales totaled $677 million.

-The Belgian shutdown could have a "significant adverse impact on 3M Belgium's normal operations and the company's businesses that receive products and other materials from the facility," 3M wrote in a federal securities filing this week.
+In a federal securities filing this week, 3M said the Belgian shutdown could have a "significant adverse impact on 3M Belgium's normal operations and the company's businesses that receive products and other materials from the facility."

 3M may try to speed up its exit from PFAS manufacturing in Belgium as a result, according the U.S. Securities and Exchange Commission filing.
 Other manufacturing processes are continuing.